Starting a social care career

 - children who have emotional or behavioural needs.

-Frontline is a social work charity working to ensure that all children in England have a safe and stable home and that their life chances are not limited by their social or family circumstances.
 They create social change for these children and their families by developing excellent social work practice and leadership through their programmes, and by building a movement of leaders in social work and broader society as part of their Fellowship.

 The Step Up to Social Work programme is a unique opportunity to receive support while you are training to start a new career in social work.
 On the 14-month training programme, you will receive hands-on experience of working in a real-life social work role through placements in the local authority whilst undertaking your qualification.
 Once you’ve successfully completed the course, you’ll be awarded a Postgraduate Diploma in Social Work enabling you to apply to register and practice as a social worker.